eclipse-arrowhead/core-java-spring/README.md

 | `unfilteredHits` | Number of hits based on service definition without filters |

 > **Note:** 4.1.2 version: PUT /serviceregistry /query <br />
             This version always returned the records in an array of JSON objects.
 The response did not contain any information about the unfiltered hits and the objects did not contain any modification related timestamp information.
 Interfaces and metadata were bound to the service definition and security type was not defined.
-Service Registry object did contain an unnecessary "udp" flag beside the interface definition.
+Service Registry object did contain an "udp" flag beside the interface definition.

 <a name="serviceregistry_endpoints_post_register" />